apache/cloudstack-documentation/source/plugins/ipv6.rst

 #.
 The administrator adds an IPv6 prefix for guest traffic type for the zone.

 #.
-The administrator creates a network offering with IPv4 + IPv6 (Dual stack) support.
+The administrator creates a VPC or network offering with IPv4 + IPv6 (Dual stack) support.

 #.
-The user deploys an isolated network or a VPC tier with above network offering.
+The user deploys an isolated network with the IPv6 supported network offering.
+For VPC, user creates a VPC with IPv6 supported VPC offering and then deploys a network tier with IPv6 supported network offering.

 #.
 CloudStack assigns a SLAAC based public IPv6 address to the network from the public IPv6 range of the zone.
 It also assigns an IPv6 subnet to the network from the guest IPv6 prefix for the zone.
 See `SLAAC <https://datatracker.ietf.org/doc/html/rfc4862>`__\ for more information.